Azure/azure-sdk-for-python/doc/deprecation_process.md

   - The link to the migration guide should be an `aka.ms` link in the format `https://aka.ms/azsdk/python/migrate/my-new-package`.
 To create this link, go to [https://aka.ms/](https://aka.ms/).
   - **NOTE**: While a migration guide should always be written, you may decide to postpone this work based on downloads numbers (found on [pypistats](https://pypistats.org/), [pype.tech](https://www.pepy.tech/), etc.) and internal knowledge of the usage of the package.

-Replace the existing text with a disclaimer in the following format.
+Replace ALL existing text with a disclaimer in the following format.

   - If a replacement package and migration guide exist.